-Currency and reserves, taken together, are often referred to as high-powered money, outside money or ‘government money’.
-The purpose of these terms is to distinguish currency and reserves from other monies.
+Physical currency and reserves, taken together, are often referred to as high-powered money, outside money or ‘government money’.
+The purpose of these terms is to distinguish physical currency and reserves from other monies.
 A particularly important distinction is drawn between government money and ‘private bank money’.

-Broader definitions of money include private bank deposits as part of the “money supply”, and still broader definitions include deposits held at non-bank financial institutions.
+Broader definitions of money include private bank deposits, and still broader definitions include deposits held at non-bank financial institutions.
 Private banks create deposits whenever they extend loans.
 This means that they are very much involved in money creation, in this broader sense.
-In fact, the vast majority of broad money creation (upwards of 95 percent) takes the form of private bank money.
+In fact, the vast majority of broad money creation takes the form of private bank money.

-In extending loans, banks are not constrained by the balances in their reserve accounts.
-They can always obtain reserves if and when needed from other banks or from the central bank.
+In extending loans, banks are not constrained by the balances in their reserve accounts, though they will factor the cost of acquiring reserves into their loan assessments.
+Banks can always obtain reserves if and when needed from other banks or from the central bank.

-Even so, banks do ultimately rely on government to issue currency and reserves because, as currency monopolist, government is the only source of these funds.
-Banks need access to currency and reserves because private bank deposits are banks’ promises to provide currency (either immediately or at some future date) to account holders as well as to have reserves sufficient to facilitate final settlement of transactions conducted from these accounts.
+Even so, banks do ultimately rely on government to obtain physical currency and reserves because, as currency monopolist, government is the only source of these funds.
+Banks need access to physical currency and reserves because private bank deposits are banks’ promises to provide physical currency (either immediately or at some future date) to account holders as well as to have reserves sufficient to facilitate final settlement of transactions conducted from these accounts.

-When a private bank requires more currency, the central bank debits its reserve account and delivers the currency.
+When a private bank requires more physical currency, the central bank debits its reserve account and delivers the physical currency.
 In such a situation, the bank might find itself short of reserves.
 If so, it will frequently be able to borrow them from another bank.
-But when the banking system as a whole is short of reserves, some banks will have to obtain additional reserves from the central bank, by borrowing from it at interest, usually executed automatically as an overdraft on the bank’s reserve account.
-Or, if these banks have previously purchased government securities, they can sell some of them back to the central bank in exchange for reserves.
+But when the banking system as a whole is short of reserves, some banks will have to obtain additional reserves from the central bank.
+They can do this by selling previously purchased government bonds to the central bank or by borrowing from the central bank at a penalty rate.
+Typically this is executed as an overdraft on the bank’s reserve account.

 With the above in mind, it is clear that only the government is in a position to guarantee the viability of the banking system as a whole.
-Private banks can become insolvent, just as private businesses and households can suffer bankruptcy.
+Private banks, as currency users, can become insolvent, just as private businesses and households can suffer bankruptcy.
 A currency-issuing government, in contrast, can never run out of money.
 The only constraints on its capacity to issue its own money are those it places on itself.
 And since it is the government, it can always alter these self-imposed rules if necessary to safeguard the monetary system or conduct appropriate monetary and fiscal policy.
-(Of course, just because a government can issue more money does not mean that it necessarily should.
-For a consideration of appropriate currency issuance informed by the availability of willing workers and real resources, see here and here.)
+The constraints on a currency-issuing government should always be construed in terms of real factors rather than financial ones.
+Such a government’s policy effectiveness is limited by the availability of real resources and political considerations, not by its finances.

-The reason a currency-issuing government faces no financial constraint, only resource and political constraints, is that it makes no promise to convert its currency into anything other than the currency itself.
+The reason a currency-issuing government faces no revenue constraint, only resource and political constraints, is that it makes no promise to convert its currency into anything else at a fixed rate.
 For example, an American who visits the Federal Reserve and hands over 20 US dollars will not get an amount of gold or foreign currency in exchange, but simply 20 US dollars.

 It is possible, of course, to buy 20 dollars worth of gold, or 20 dollars worth of Japanese yen, but the amount of gold or yen received in exchange for the 20 dollars will fluctuate with conditions of production and market prices.